 ***Do not forget to bring your plastic container so you can bring home bread samples.
 It should be at least 3 inches in height ( 9 inches by 13 inches) or one of those rectangular containers sold in the house ware department.

 Please please please, do not show up with Sando bags, Paper bags, plastic shopping bags, or ice cream containers, or shallow microwave containers.
 Please have a heart and treat the breads with respect by bringing (i know, seriously) something bigger to fit the breads comfortably.
 It pains me when you moosh the breads and try to make them fit in a small container after doing such work in making their shape as pretty as possible.

-Reservation fee is P1000.00/course, (3 Days Commercial Bread Making/P7500.00), you would need to deposit the fee at any SM BDO branch ( to SM FAIRVIEW), please email me for the account number.
+Reservation fee is P3500.00, (4 days Hands on Commercial Bread Making P10,000.00), you would need to deposit the fee at any SM BDO branch ( to SM FAIRVIEW).

-Reservation Fee is non-refundable if you fail to notify me 2 days or on the day of the class, 70% refundable if you notify within 5 days before the session but you have to pick the fee at the sit You can only reschedule once.
+Reservation Fee is non-refundable if you fail to notify me 3 days or on the day of the class, 70% refundable if you notify within 5 days to a week before the session but you have to pick the fee at the sit You can only reschedule once.

 ONE WEEK OLD PAN DE SAL